Korean National Army Corps: Receiving the land

 Park Jong-su, a Hawaiian immigrant from Jeungsan, Pyeongan-do, immigrated with his family in 1904 and began farming pineapples by renting land from a white man.
 The pineapple industry grew new instead of sugarcane, which was the main crop in Hawaii.
 According to 'Park Jong-su's memoir', he was leasing about 400 acres of land for five years from a supply contract with an American pineapple canned processing company and was running a farm in the Ahuimanu area and the Kahalu area on the east side of Oahu at the end of 1913.

-In June 10, 1914, after hearing Park Yong-man's aspirations, Park Jong-su readily handed donated his 1,500-acre Ahuimanu pineapple farm in Kahaluu, Koolau, Oahu, Hawaii.
+On June 10, 1914, after hearing Park Yong-man's aspirations, Park Jong-su readily handed donated his 1,500-acre Ahuimanu pineapple farm in Kahaluu, Koolau, Oahu, Hawaii.
 Park Yong-man officially established the Korean National Army Corps served as the corps commander and Park Jong-su served as the battalion commander.
 Because it was located beyond Koolau Mountain, it was called ‘Sick School Beyond the Mountain.’.
 Other key figures of the military academy were Gyeong Jeong-go, Lee Ha-won, Kim Se-geun, Lee Jeong-gwon, Rik Yeong-cheon, Lim Eung-cheon, Han Tae-gyeong, Han Chi-un, and Lee Chi-young.
 They enabled the construction of a military camp capable of accommodating 300 to 400 people and the establishment of the North Korean National Corps and military academies.
 Lim Eung-cheon, Han Tae-kyung, and Han Chi-un donated profits from farming.
-By donating the entire amount to the corps,they actively supported the finances needed to establish the corps.
+By donating the entire amount to the corps, they actively supported the finances needed to establish the corps.
 Additionally, they served as key personnel and instructors after the establishment of the corps and military academy.
 Meanwhile, the Korean National Corps leased and operated a pineapple farm covering 1,500 acres in the Ahui Manu region to achieve financial independence.